--In other words, I have created a steam of 10 every year forever, starting with 100.
-Therefore the present value of an annuity if interest rates were 10% paying 10 every year is 100
+- In other words, I have created a stream of 10 every year forever, starting with 100.
+Therefore the present value of an annuity if interest rates were 10% paying 10 every year is 100.

 - We can calculate the present value of a growing perpetuity by using the following formula:

 - The present value is the first payment we receive one year from today, divided by the discount rate minus the constant growth rate.

 - As a demonstration on the use of a growing perpetuity, put yourself in the position of an analyst trying to value a dividend-paying stock.

 - Let’s assume that the price of the stock is equal to the present value of all the future dividends you will receive from the stock.
 This is a fair assumption to make if you intend to buy and hold the stock for a long period of time.